mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 Navigate to ``https://<serveraddress>``.
 The same will apply for any subdirectory thereof, such as ``http://<serveraddress>/docs``.

-..
-NOTE:: Apache2 sites are loaded in alphabetical order.
+..  note:: Apache2 sites are loaded in alphabetical order.
 Addresses and ports
     are first come, first served, so the first site that defines on a port gets all addresses on that port, unless something else snatches away a specific address.